 An UAV is identified by USS/UTM using a CAA-level UAV ID assigned by USS/UTM, and identified by the 3GPP System using a 3GPP UAV ID assigned by the MNO.

 The CAA-level UAV ID is used for Remote ID functionality (network or broadcast remote ID).
 Remote Identification support by 3GPP in the scope of this release applies to the UAV, not to UAV Controller.
-No assumptions are made limiting the type of information on UAV Controller provided via Remote Identification to satisfy regulatory requirements.Various formats of CAA-level UAV ID must be supported by the UAV to support various geo-specific regulations.
+No assumptions are made limiting the type of information on UAV Controller provided via Remote Identification to satisfy regulatory requirements.

+Both USS-assigned CAA-Level UAV ID and 3GPP Assisted CAA-Level UAV ID Assignment are supported, as described in solution #9.

+Various formats of CAA-level UAV ID must be supported by the UAV to support various geo-specific regulations.
 At least Serial Number Identification, a CAA-Issued Registration Identifier (aka Session ID), and USS/UTM-Issued UUID shall be supported